 - New bake button to be used for baking the current material textures without having to use the merge visible button

 - Improved naming of baked textures to be more specific and streamlined

 - Option to adjust normal strength for each layer individually

 - Bump mapping available as an option in single pass layers

 - New button to instantly invert any color ramp in the addon.

 - Fixed bug that was occasionally causing an error when switching between paint and erase, or when adding a layer

-- Introduced the option to change the blend type between layers, for each channel in a layer, as per video below:
+- Introduced the option to change the blend type between layers, for each channel in a layer

 - Reduced dependency on internal operations for better compatibility with future Blender versions